gristlekinginc/metsci-site-v2/blog/2025-04-30-4-Ways-To-Improve-Your-LoRaWAN-Business.md

 ### Leverage The Strengths

-We might tend to forget about how good LoRaWAN is at solving certain problems, one of which is making almost anything, from sensor to skyscraper, smarter.
+We tend to forget about how good LoRaWAN is at solving certain problems, one of which is making almost anything, from sensor to skyscraper, smarter.

-Manoj Telrandhe at [TerraQ](https://www.terraq.tech/) did a great job highlighting this, and it had nothing to do with managing uplinks or what spreading factor was used; it was how much area one gateway can cover.
+Manoj Telrandhe at [TerraQ](https://www.terraq.tech/) does a great job highlighting this, and it has nothing to do with managing uplinks or what spreading factor was used; it's how much area one gateway can cover.

 TerraQ deploys sensors throughout restaurants, adding HVAC monitoring, energy management (where he has a long history), and food compliance safety reporting.
 As these restaurants expand, whether it’s knocking down a wall to make their space bigger or shifting down the street, adding a new sensor is as easy as putting in the batteries and sticking it on the wall (or the equipment.)